PIRATE-E/ai_talk/README.md

 we are using deepseek r1 1:7 billion parameter

---upcomming feature will be chat history which will be maintain by us (done) --upcomming feature will be password protection for login
+--upcomming feature will be chat history which will be maintain by us (done) --upcomming feature will be password protection for login (woking)